Take control of your website

 Either way, we’ll show you how to maintain every aspect of your site – from menus to sidebars – while simultaneously developing a long term plan that will keep your site alive, looking great, and healthy: kind of like a work out plan for websites.

 This schedule will include plenty of time for questions and practice.
-If you're attending on Saturday only, we probably won't have time to go over what we covered on Friday, so please make sure you're familiar with what we will cover, or schedule some time at Out of a Jam so you're up to speed.
-Also, you can use your free hour of phone or in-office support after the workshop to go over anything that wasn't crystal clear.
+If you’re attending on Saturday only, we probably won’t have time to go over what we covered on Friday, so please make sure you’re familiar with what we will cover, or schedule some time at Out of a Jam so you’re up to speed.
+Also, you can use your two hours of support after the workshop to go over anything that wasn’t crystal clear.

 - Needs and desires

 - - Determining your needs